The Complete Cold Email Master Guide

 Then, you finish with a clear example of the value you’re offering and a direct close in the form of a question.

 The great part about this cold email template is it can be modified for virtually any use, so take it and personalize it to your heart’s content.
+(For example, this approach can be very helpful in job searches.)

 2. The networking email